 At the apex of the Islamic Republic's power structure is the "Supreme Leader."
-He is required to be a senior cleric and is chosen by an elected body-the Assembly of Experts-which also has the constitutional power to remove him, as well as to rewrite Iran's constitution (subject to approval in a national referendum).
-Upon Ayatollah Khomeini's death, the Assembly selected one of his disciples, Ayatollah Ali Khamene'i, as Supreme Leader.
-Although he has never had Khomeini's undisputed political or religious authority, the powers of the office ensure that Khamene'i is Iran's paramount leader.
+He is chosen by an elected body-the Assembly of Experts-which also has the constitutional power to remove him, as well as to redraft Iran's constitution and submit it for approval in a national referendum.
+The Supreme Leader is required to be a senior Shia cleric.
+Upon Ayatollah Khomeini's death, the Assembly selected one of his disciples, Ayatollah Ali Khamene'i, as Supreme Leader.3 Although he has never had Khomeini's undisputed political or religious authority, the powers of the office ensure that Khamene'i is Iran's paramount leader.
 Under the constitution, the Supreme Leader is commander-in-chief of the armed forces, giving him the power to appoint commanders.

-Khamene'i makes five out of the nine appointments to the country's highest national security body, the Supreme National Security Council (SNSC), including its top official, the secretary of the body.
-Khamene'i also has a representative of his office as one of the nine members, who typically are members of the regime's top military, foreign policy, and domestic security organizations.
+Khamene'i appoints five out of the nine members of the country's highest national security body, the Supreme National Security Council (SNSC), on which sit the heads of the regime's top military, foreign policy, and domestic security organizations.
+In September 2013, senior IRGC leader and former Defense Minister Ali Shamkhani, who generally espouses more moderate views than his IRGC peers, was named to head that body.
 The Supreme Leader can remove an elected president, if the judiciary or the Majles (parliament) assert cause for removal.
 The Supreme Leader appoints half of the 12-member Council of Guardians, all members of the Expediency Council, and the judiciary head.